 I honestly had to treat myself as a teenage girl, under strict guidelines.
 I had many rules I adhered to, and I read them from a little card often.
 That little card stayed in a very accessible place in my wallet for years.
 But!
 It did the job!

 None the less, I still didn’t mentally heal as quickly as I changed my habits.
 I was still uncomfortable around most men I encountered.
 Even to this day, I get creeped out by some men.
 Those men could be complete strangers to me, and lead a good life!
-But, perhaps it is if they are in a certain age bracket, with a certain style, or may they have a similar look or smell that I once saw or smelled on an old “client,” I am just bugged to the point of disgust.
-It gets a lot better with time, and I am still trying to tell myself that they are human, and that I have no right think mean thoughts about them.
+But, perhaps it is if they are in a certain age bracket, with a certain style, or maybe they have a similar look or smell that I once saw or smelled on an old “client,” I am just bugged to the point of disgust.
+It gets a lot better with time, and I am still trying to tell myself that they are human and that I have no right think mean thoughts about them.
 I will tell myself positive assumptions about them, in my head, to help me give them the proper respect they deserve.
 But, it sure has been a long time coming.
 I think healing from sexual sin may just be more difficult than healing from almost any other.
 And especially after having so many negative occurrences with one gender at practically all ages, and ethnicities, it is very difficult to just have as normal a perspective of them as I give to most everyone else.

 I try so hard to just love everyone.
 Quite frankly, I do envy those who easily and fiercely love all they come in contact with, no matter what!
 I strive daily to be that kind of person, but it is definitely a task for me.
 I have done the whole “fake it ‘til you make it” thing plenty of times in my life.
 I hope it proves to work in regards to this challenge for me as well.
 I have no doubt it will, so long as I try every day, and never give up!